nilbus/handoff/README.md

 Deploying as a WAR file
 =======================

-1. Generate the war file doctor-dashboard.war:
+1. Generate the war file handoff.war:

         rvm use jruby                               # use JRuby and its gems for packaging bundle install --deployment                 # prepare gems for deployment